X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim14cameradelay.md

 # Adding camera delay - Lerp

 Our flight simulator is almost finished.
 One of the most annoying things that remain is that your xwing responds instantaneously to your keyboard input.
 In fact, it is not just this is annoying, it is that the camera responds instantaneously.
-This results in rather quirky camera behavior.
+This results in a rather quirky camera behavior.

 ## Chasing the camera